smclab/openk9/js-packages/search-ui-components/README.md

 # OpenK9 Search UI Components

-This package contains common React components for search.
+This package contains common utilities and React components for building search interfaces with OpenK9.